codemike-1/fitnesso/README.md

 # fitnesso
-Fitnesso is responsive landing page website with cool designs
+Fitnesso is responsive landing page website for a fitness and workout agency